w3c/iip/README.md

 # India International Program task force

 This group exists to explore gaps and requirements for support of languages using South Asian scripts on the Web and in eBooks.
-The current focus is particularly on the Devanagari, Bengali, and Tamil scripts.
+The current focus is particularly on the Devanagari, Bengali, Gurmukhi, and Tamil scripts.

 It aims to address the problem that experts often don't know how to tell the W3C what problems exist for support of their script on the Web, and the W3C often doesn't know how to contact people who can help when questions arise.

 Some experts may go a step further, and contribute to a gap-analysis or requirements document.

 Topics for discussion are suggested by [the gap-analysis template](http://w3c.github.io/i18n-activity/templates/gap-analysis/gap-analysis_template.html).
 This work feeds into the [language matrix](http://w3c.github.io/typography/gap-analysis/language-matrix.html) which gives an overview of languages needing attention.
+You can find a list of open issues, including those from W3C Working Groups, on the [Layout Tracker](http://w3c.github.io/i18n-activity/textlayout/?filter=ilreq) page.
+(That link applies an `ilreq` filter.)

 ### Documents
 - [Bengali gap analysis](https://w3c.github.io/iip/gap-analysis/beng-gap.html)